 If your illness or injury means you have to go home early, you’ll need to change your flight.

-The good news is that if you have trip interruption coverage through your travel insurance, that cost of changing or rebooking your flights may be covered.
-Independent of insurance, the airline might offer you pre-boarding, and you can always put in for a wheelchair request, so it’s worth calling the airline to see what’s available to you and what they can arrange.
+The good news is that if you have trip interruption coverage through your travel insurance, the cost of changing or rebooking your flights may be covered.
+Independent of insurance, the airline might offer you preboarding, and you can always request a wheelchair, so it’s worth calling the airline to see what’s available to you and what it can arrange.

 Howell concurs: “If you have insurance (which you should), then trip interruption coverage is what would pay to cover your trip home, and they may send a nurse escort.
 That’s not the same as what Medjet does.
 If you require an air ambulance, we provide what’s basically a flying ICU.
 If we can repatriate someone on a commercial flight, we send a critical care nurse and book out a business class flatbed.
 We also pay for a spouse or travel companion in coach.”

-To help make that assistance even easier, your travel advisor may ask for your insurance information and medical history before your trip, as Gray’s company does.
+To assist you more easily, your travel adviser may ask for your insurance information and medical history before your trip, as Gray’s company does.
 Her advice: Share it.
 “Having your medical history is a big one, including what medications, supplements, and vitamins you’re on,” Gray says.
 “If you’re not able to speak for yourself or not with someone from your family, you want to make sure the people you’re traveling with have that information.”

 And finally, look for the helpers, as Mister Rogers would say.
 When my friend wrecked her ankle so badly that she needed surgery—and had to spend a few days recovering and organizing before she was able to fly home—our Airbnb host transformed into an invaluable helper who went above and beyond.
 She served as a translator, drove my friends back and forth to the clinic, and kept in touch after we were all home to make sure everything went smoothly with my friend’s recovery.